atdyer/alloy-js/STYLE.md

 The `instance.yaml` file controls how an instance is presented using Alloy Instances.
 [YAML](https://en.wikipedia.org/wiki/YAML) is a simple, human-readable language that is often used for configuration files.
 In Alloy Instances, we use it to describe how an instance should be displayed.
 If you've never used YAML before, do not fret.
-It is practically self-explanatory, and you should be able to pick it up just by reading through this guide.
+It is practically self-explanatory, and only a small subset of the language is needed for Alloy Instances.
+You should be able to pick it up just by reading through this guide and looking at examples.
 Alternatively, the [YAML spec](http://yaml.org/spec/1.2/spec.html) is comprehensive should you need a language reference.

 Alloy Instance configurations make heavy use of [YAML mappings](http://yaml.org/spec/1.2/spec.html#mapping//), which are essentially just `key: value` pairs.
 The `value` in a pair can be just about anything... a number, a string, a list, even a set of mappings.
 Take a look at the following YAML file, which is used as the default style in an Alloy Instance when none is provided.